 Osteoarthritis is the most common form of arthritis, affecting millions of men and women worldwide.
-Hip and knee replacement and reconstruction specialist Vasili Karas, MD, MS, offers nonsurgical and surgical treatments for osteoarthritis at Chicago Orthopaedics and Sports Medicine.
+Hip and knee replacement and reconstruction specialist Vasili Karas, MD, MS, offers nonsurgical and surgical treatments for osteoarthritis at Midwest Orthopaedics at RUSH.
 If you or a loved one suffers from osteoarthritis, call the office in Chicago or book an appointment online.

 Osteoarthritis is a condition that involves wear-and-tear damage to cartilage, the slippery tissue that covers the ends of your bones where they meet at a joint.
 Cartilage cushions your bones and allows your joint to move easily.